JixingZhou2/rbe_550_group8/README.md

 * **SAT-plan using Z3 SMT solver**
 * **BFS-based search planner**

+**Z3-sat planner may takes more than 10 minutes in scene2 map if the host CPU performance is poor**

 After execution, two visualization outputs will be saved:

 * `path_sat.gif`: Path found by the SAT-based planner